-3. Less financial stress
+3. Less financial stress as everyone contributes

 One of the ground rules in a joint family system is that members should share the financial expenses equally.
 Every earning member contributes to the family’s larger goals, including house maintenance, grocery spending, rents, monthly power, and water bills so that a single individual does not feel the burden.
 Each member tries their best to provide all they can for the people in their family financially.

-4. Stronger bond
+4. Stronger emotional bond

 In a nuclear family, you may rarely meet your cousins, grandparents, or even parents and siblings with who you share a strong bond.
 One of the primary advantages of living in a joint family is that you get to spend a lot of time together, strengthening the relationships among all members.
 A joint family system creates a strong bond of unity at an early age.